kmcwilliams1/BookSearchEngine/README.md

 You’ll need to complete the following tasks in each of these back-end files:

-* `server.js`: Implement the Apollo Server and apply it to the Express server as middleware.
+* `server.js`: Implement the Apollo Server and apply it to the Express server as middleware. ok!

-* `auth.js`: Update the auth middleware function to work with the GraphQL API.
+* `auth.js`: Update the auth middleware function to work with the GraphQL API. ok!

 	**Hint**: Refer to the class activities as a refresher on how to do this.

 * `Schemas` directory:

-	* `index.js`: Export your typeDefs and resolvers.
+	* `index.js`: Export your typeDefs and resolvers. ok!

 	* `resolvers.js`: Define the query and mutation functionality to work with the Mongoose models.